IQVIA-ML/LightGBM.jl/README.md

 and integrated as part of a larger MLJ pipeline.
 [An example is provided](https://alan-turing-institute.github.io/DataScienceTutorials.jl/end-to-end/boston-lgbm/)

 # Custom LightGBM binaries
-Though this package comes with a precompiled binary (`lib_lightgbm.so` for linux, `lib_lightgbm.dylib` for macos, `lib_lightgbm.dll` for windows), a custom binary can be used with this package (we use `Libdl.dlopen` to do this).
+Though this package comes with a precompiled binary (`lib_lightgbm.so` for linux, `lib_lightgbm.dylib` for macos, `lib_lightgbm.dll` for windows, refer to [Microsoft's LightGBM release page](https://github.com/microsoft/LightGBM/releases)), a custom binary can be used with this package (we use `Libdl.dlopen` to do this).
 In order to do so, either:

   - Add the directory of your custom binary to the `Libdl.DL_LOAD_PATH` before calling `import LightGBM`, e.g.
       ```